Nagelfar/RestaurantKata/services/Readme.md

 # Work with service specifications

-Services are documented with the [Open API Specification](https://www.openapis.org/) in the YAML-format.
+Services are documented in the YAML-format and we use [Open API Specification](https://www.openapis.org/) for HTTP based services and [AsyncAPI](https://www.asyncapi.com/) for messages.
+Note: separate files need to be created for the contracts.

 Note: the following commands in the documentation are expected to be executed from the `services` directory!

+## On using OpenAPI

-## Viewing a single service documentation
+### Viewing a single service documentation

 To render a single documentation as HTML several options exist, including the following: